en_USEnglish

 Disadvantages of Apache Cordova

-Examples of applications created with Apache Cordova
+Examples of applications built with Apache Cordova

 4. Xamarin